areaboy/sambanova_medium/README.md

 # To Run the application Online.
 Just upload the application to your PHP hosting Site.
-Open Browser and call up application at https://example.com/sambanova_medium/
+Open Browser and call up application at eg.  https://example.com/sambanova_medium/

 # To Run the application Offline.